Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Optimality theory for estimation of the direct effect

 \section{Optimality theory for estimation of the direct effect}

-Thus far, we have discussed the decomposition of the effect of a stochastic intervention into direct and indirect effects and have provided identification results under under standard identifiability assumptions.
-We consider the development of efficiency theory for the estimation of $\theta_{1,\delta}$ and $\theta_{2,\delta}$ in the nonparametric model $\M$.
-To do so, we introduce the \textit{efficient influence function} (EIF), which characterizes the asymptotic behavior of all regular and asymptotically linear estimators~\citep{bickel1993efficient, vdvaart2002semiparametric}.
-Three common approaches exist for constructing local efficient estimators from the EIF: (i) using the EIF as an estimating equation~\citep[e.g.,][]{vdl2003unified}, (ii) using the EIF in a one-step bias correction~\citep[e.g.,][]{pfanzagl1985contributions, bickel1993efficient}, and targeted minimum loss estimation~\citep{vdl2006targeted, vdl2011targeted, vdl2018targeted}.
+Thus far, we have discussed the decomposition of the effect of a stochastic intervention into direct and indirect effects and have provided identification results under standard assumptions.
+Next, we develop efficiency theory for estimating $\theta_{1,\delta}$ and $\theta_{2,\delta}$ in the nonparametric model $\M$.
+To do so, we introduce the \textit{efficient influence function} (EIF), which characterizes the asymptotic behavior of all regular and asymptotically linear estimators~\citep{bickel1993efficient}.
+Three common frameworks exist for constructing locally efficient estimators based on the EIF: (i) estimating equations~\citep[e.g.,][]{vdl2003unified}, (ii) one-step bias correction~\citep[e.g.,][]{pfanzagl1985contributions, bickel1993efficient}, and targeted minimum loss estimation~\citep{vdl2006targeted, vdl2011targeted}.

-As a consequence of its representation in terms of orthogonal score equations, the EIF estimating equation makes it possible to construct consistent estimators of the target parameter even when certain components of its distribution are inconsistently estimated.
-Thirdly, second-order bias terms may be derived from asymptotic analysis of estimators constructed based on the EIF --- often, these estimators require slow convergence rates (e.g., $n^{-1/4}$) for the nuisance parameters involved.
-This latter property enables the use of flexible, data adaptive regression techniques in estimating these quantities.
+As a consequence of its representation in terms of orthogonal score equations, the EIF allows the construction of consistent estimators of the target parameter even when certain nuisance components are inconsistently estimated.
+Second-order bias terms may be derived from asymptotic analysis of estimators constructed based on the EIF --- often, these estimators require slow convergence rates (e.g., $n^{-1/4}$) for the nuisance parameters involved, in order for the estimators to be regular and asymptotically linear (thereby achieving a Gaussian limit distribution), achieve $\sqrt{n}$-consistency, and exhibit asymptotic efficiency.
+Importantly, it is this rate-convergence property that enables the use of flexible, data adaptive regression techniques in estimating these quantities.